In the early days of SEO, even before Google existed, web ranking was heavily based on keyword usage within the page’s content.

-As a chain of links hop from one page to another, the flow of PageRank gets weaker and weaker.
+As the chain of links hops from one page to another, the flow of PageRank gets weaker and weaker.

 In almost any website, the page with the most inbound links is the homepage of the site.
 Therefore, if a page within your site is too far from the homepage, the PageRank will decrease significantly before reaching the page.

 This causes pages that are linked really far from the home page to rank poorly.
 Since not all pages will get inbound links, your internal links should serve two purposes:

 - Help users navigate to the different pages of your site.

 - Help search engines crawl your entire site with fewer hops as possible from page to page.

 Here are the common areas where you will find internal links:

 Normal Site Navigation: Links that are usually located in a top bar menu, sidebar menu, and in the footer that exists on all pages.
 This is usually built upon your site architecture and how topics are categorized and subcategorized to build out topics and subtopics from general to specific pages.